partrita/daylight-kr/README.md

 # daylight

-a command-line program for tracking sunrise and sunset times (Mac, Linux, Windows)
+a command-line program for tracking sunrise and sunset times, for Mac and Linux

+(windows is provided but untested)

 ![img.png](img.png)